ShoreTown Ballpark

 ShoreTown Ballpark is a stadium in Lakewood, New Jersey.
 It is primarily used for baseball and is the home field of the Jersey Shore BlueClaws South Atlantic League baseball team, affiliated with the Philadelphia Phillies Major League Baseball team.
 It is also used for outdoor concerts, featuring touring musical artists such as Bob Dylan.
 It was built in 2001 and has 6,588 fixed seats with extended additional space on grass berms and at picnic tables around the 360-degree concourse.

 History

 The stadium opened as GPU Energy Park, named for the former General Public Utilities, Inc. After GPU merged into FirstEnergy Corporation in 2001, the stadium took the new corporate name in 2002.

 The team attendance record is 13,003, set on August 26, 2002.
 FirstEnergy Park had 13 crowds over 9,000 and 81 crowds over 8,000 in its first eight years of play.

 The stadium was featured in Baseball Americas 2009 Great Parks calendar.
 It was the second time that the home of the BlueClaws was highlighted in the calendar.

 FirstEnergy Park has hosted the South Atlantic League All-Star Game twice, in 2002 and in 2013.
 The 2002 attendance of 8,571 was a record for the South Atlantic League All-Star Game.

-In 2022, the BlueClaws changed the stadium's name from FirstEnergy Park to ShoreTown Ballpark.
+In 2022, the BlueClaws changed the stadium's name from FirstEnergy Park to ShoreTown Ballpark, named for the group that owns the team.